inaimathi/langnostic/resources/posts/lisp-game-jam-2018.md

 ## `cl-notebook` needs to deal with external files

 So the dictionary itself is contained in a ~6MB external `js` file downloadable from the [itch page](https://inaimathi.itch.io/clobble) that declares a global variable with the appropriate `object`[^could-have-cut-that].
-I could have cut that down to ~1MB by dropping the definitions and just keeping a word list, since the current implementatoin only really checks for the _presence_ of a word in the dictionary, but I had some plans that might have involved definitions.
 I ended up hacking around this limitation, as described later in this article, but it tells me that `cl-notebook` should _probably_ deal with static file bundles somehow.

+[^could-have-cut-that]: I could have cut that down to ~1MB by dropping the definitions and just keeping a word list, since the current implementatoin only really checks for the _presence_ of a word in the dictionary, but I had some plans that might have involved definitions.

 Exactly _how_ opens up a bunch of worm cans.
 Or rather, at least one, my choice.